-COMPASS provides representation for the Florida men and women who work in and provide services to feature film and episodic television production to Florida’s elected officials on a regional and state-wide basis.
+COMPASS advocates on behalf of the Florida men and women who work in and provide services to feature film and episodic television production, providing them with representation to Florida’s elected officials on a regional and state-wide basis.

 A little history

 Since May of 2012, the Congress of Motion Picture Associations of Florida (COMPASS) has maintained an unwavering legislative presence in Tallahassee and around the state, building credibility as the primary advocacy group for Florida motion picture production.

 We have steadfastly maintained that, of the various entertainment industry sectors, the greatest economic impact comes from feature film and episodic television production – through their singular ability to create good long-term jobs for Floridians and inject maximum production spending into Florida communities.

 In 2017, COMPASS responded to opposition to corporate subsidies by introducing legislation to create a new business model based on sound financing principles.
 Our legislation was heard and passed by one Senate committee.

 We returned to Tallahassee for the 2018 legislative session with an updated and refined bill, a broader legislative and business support base, and a fire in our belly.
 Again, we passed one committee in the Senate and hit a stone wall in the House, where conservative opposition blocked our every attempt to get a fair hearing for our program.

 In 2019, we put into motion our strategic shift away from the state-level approach.
 Over the past half-decade, reluctance to help our industry had become so ingrained in the legislative process that, time and time again, any and all efforts to gain state-level support were dead on arrival.
 Simply put, for COMPASS in 2019 it wasn’t all about Tallahassee anymore: everything became regional.